webpack/webpack-cli/OPTIONS.md

   --performance-max-entrypoint-size <value>                                          Total size of an entry point (in bytes).
   --profile                                                                          Capture timing information for each module.
   --no-profile                                                                       Negative 'profile' option.
-  --records-input-path <value>                                                       Store compiler state to a json file.
+  --records-input-path [value]                                                       Store compiler state to a json file.
+  --no-records-input-path                                                            Negative 'records-input-path' option.
-  --records-output-path <value>                                                      Load compiler state from a json file.
+  --records-output-path [value]                                                      Load compiler state from a json file.
+  --no-records-output-path                                                           Negative 'records-output-path' option.
-  --records-path <value>                                                             Store/Load compiler state from/to a json file.
+  --records-path [value]                                                             Store/Load compiler state from/to a json file.
 This will result in persistent ids of modules and chunks.
 An absolute path is expected. `recordsPath` is used for `recordsInputPath` and `recordsOutputPath` if they left undefined.
+  --no-records-path                                                                  Negative 'records-path' option.
-  --resolve-alias-alias <value...>                                                   Ignore request (replace with empty module).
+  --resolve-alias-alias [value...]
+Ignore request (replace with empty module).
 New request.
+  --no-resolve-alias-alias                                                           Negative 'resolve-alias-alias' option.
   --resolve-alias-name <value...>                                                    Request to be redirected.
   --resolve-alias-only-module                                                        Redirect only exact matching request.
   --no-resolve-alias-only-module                                                     Negative 'resolve-alias-only-module' option.